Recessional (poem): Publication

 "Recessional" was reprinted in The Spectator on July 24, 1897.
 Kipling had composed "The White Man's Burden" for Victoria's jubilee, but replaced it with "Recessional".
 "Burden", which became better known, was published two years later, and was modified to fit the theme of American expansion after the Spanish–American War.
 Kipling included the poem in his 1903 collection The Five Nations.

-In Australia and New Zealand "Recessional" is sung as a hymn on Anzac Day, to the tune "Melita" ("Eternal Father, Strong to Save").
+At the close of the service to bury the Unknown Warrior in Westminster Abbey, "Recessional" was sung by the congregation as a hymn to the tune "Melita" ("Eternal Father, Strong to Save").
+In Australia and New Zealand "Recessional" is sung as a hymn on Anzac Day.
 The Anglican Church of Canada adopted the poem as a hymn, as has the Church of Jesus Christ of Latter-day Saints in a 1985 hymnal.

 Leslie Fish set the poem to music, along with several other Kipling poems, on her album "Our Fathers of Old".

 T. S. Eliot included the poem in his 1941 collection A Choice of Kipling's Verse.

 Pulitzer Prize-winning novelist Allen Drury titled the fifth book in his Advise and Consent series "Come Nineveh, Come Tyre," published in 1973.